 Primary Science Quality Marks are valid for three years.
 At the end of three years schools need to reaccredit.
-PSQM HQ contacts schools before the end of the third year to let the head teacher know that the PSQM will shortly expire so that plans can be made to join the PSQM programme the following year.
+PSQM HQ contacts schools, if possible, before the end of the third year to let the head teacher know that the PSQM will shortly expire so that plans can be made to join the PSQM programme the following year.

-Schools may renew for the same or a different Primary Science Quality Mark as appropriate.
+Schools may reaccredit for the same or a different Primary Science Quality Mark as appropriate.

 There is no need to wait three years.
 If appropriate, a school can take part in the PSQM programme again in the first three years following the first award to achieve a different Primary Science Quality Mark e.g. PSQM and then PSQM GILT, or GILT and then OUTREACH.